-- (1) In the event of any inconsistency between the provisions of a district planning scheme and the provisions of this local law, the provisions of the district planning scheme are to prevail. - (2) Nothing in this local law affects the need for compliance, in respect of a fence, with - (a) any relevant provisions of a district planning scheme; and - (b) any relevant provisions that apply if a building permit is required for that fence under the Building Act 2011 or Building Regulations 2012.
+- (1) In the event of any inconsistency between the provisions of a district planning scheme and the provisions of this local law, the provisions of the district planning scheme are to prevail. - (2) Nothing in this local law affects a provision in any other written law that requires a building permit for a fence.